drocheam/optrace/docs/source/details/image_spectrum.rst

 This formula ensures that :math:`N_\text{b}` is odd, thereby providing a well-defined center.
-Regardless of the number of rays :math:`N`, the minimum number of bins is fixed at 51, with the count scaling according to the square root of :math:`N` beyond a certain threshold.
+Regardless of the number of rays :math:`N`, the minimum number of bins is fixed at 51, with the count scaling according to the square root of :math:`N` above a certain threshold.
 This scaling is necessary because the Signal-to-Noise Ratio (SNR) of the mean increases proportionally with :math:`\sqrt{N}` in the presence of normally distributed noise.
-Consequently, the number of bins is adjusted to maintain a consistent SNR while enhancing the spectrum's resolution.
+Consequently, the number of bins is adjusted to maintain a consistent SNR while gradually enhancing the spectrum's resolution.

 Spectrum Color
 =================